akka/alpakka/docs/src/main/paradox/sqs.md

 ## Updating message statuses

 `SqsAckSink` and `SqsAckFlow` provide the possibility to acknowledge (delete), ignore, or postpone messages on an SQS queue.
-They accept `MessageAction` (@scaladoc[API](akka.stream.alpakka.sqs.MessageAction)) sub-classes to select the action to be taken.
+They accept @scaladoc[`MessageAction`](akka.stream.alpakka.sqs.MessageAction) sub-classes to select the action to be taken.

 For every message you may decide which action to take and push it together with message back to the queue: